-Dictator Defense for iPhone review
+Dictator Defense for iPhone full review

 There are really only two things any prospective buyer needs to know about Digital Chocolate’s latest game for the iPhone and iPod touch.
 First: Dictator Defense is a simple, easy-to-learn variation on the fortress defense game.
 Second: Dictator Defense is extremely addictive.